Liu-Cheng/graph-database-accel-survey/README.md

 #### Graph Processing on GPUs
+- Farzad Khorasani, Keval Vora, Rajiv Gupta, and Laxmi N. Bhuyan.
+2014.
+CuSha: vertex-centric graph processing on GPUs.
+In Proceedings of the 23rd international symposium on High-performance parallel and distributed computing (HPDC '14).
+ACM, New York, NY, USA, 239-252.

 - Fu, Zhisong, Michael Personick, and Bryan Thompson.
 "Mapgraph: A high level API for fast development of high performance graph analytics on GPUs."
 In Proceedings of Workshop on GRAph Data management Experiences and Systems pp. 1-6.
 ACM, 2014